bounce-inc/lockr/frontend/src/assets/terms.en.md

 The following actions are prohibited.

-- Distributing files to an unspecified recipients using services such as social networking service
+- Distributing files publicly to unspecified receipients
 - Overloading the computer and communication system of Lockr for purposes other than normal service use
 - Connecting to the production environment of Lockr by a modified client program